-Focus on the fact that you’re making a movie about a place that you love and what’s interesting about that place.
+Focus on the fact that you’re making a movie about a place you love and what’s interesting.
 If you love the site, someone else will, too.
 Your Kickstarter video should be about this meta-narrative.
 The video’s story must be about your love for the location and your journey there to make a film.

-You can have the best Kickstarter video and film concept ever, but if no one goes to your Kickstarter page, you won’t raise money.
-You should spend about one month (yes, that’s a lot of preparation) planning how you will drive traffic to your campaign.
+You can have the best Kickstarter video and film concept, but you won’t raise money if no one goes to your page.
+You should spend about one month (yes, that’s a lot of preparation) planning how to drive traffic to your campaign.

 There are plenty of inefficient ways to drive traffic to your site.
 I have seen plenty of people with 100 Twitter followers craft witty lines for their Kickstarters to send out all day.
 You might reach those followers, but it’s a waste of time.
 We want to avoid all the inefficient ways to drive traffic and focus on big wins.

 There are four places we’re going to focus our attention on to drive traffic:

 Forget about everything else.
 Period.
 You’re going to be too busy and have too much on the line to waste time posting cutesy fliers or sending postcards to distant relatives.

 “You can’t manage what you can’t measure.”
 So goes the old business maxim by Peter Drucker.

 The same is also true of your Kickstarter.